Small business' web presence. Importance & benefits

-Recently, Clutch.co - a DC based analyst company, published a survey on how small businesses are adopting the digital marketing.
-The main purpose of the survey was to check the digital marketing awareness among small businesses and their presence in the on-line world.
+Recently, Clutch, a DC-based analyst company, published a survey on how small businesses are adopting digital marketing.
+The main purpose of the survey was to check the digital marketing awareness among small businesses and their presence in the online world.

 Let us mention some of the facts:

 The results came up with the conclusion that more than a quarter (26%) of small businesses do not have a website:

 10% of them claim that they're "unlikely" to have one in the near future, whereas 9% is thinking about building a website.

 Among the 74% of small businesses that claim to have a website only 56% have a mobile-friendly design.

 In the group of 31% respondents with not user-friendly mobile websites, 17% are interested in making their website responsive whereas 10% said that they're "unlikely" to want one.